Lifelong Learning, Lifelong Fun.

 The goal of the YMCA swim lesson program is to develop the whole person – spiritually, mentally and physically.
 Our teaching methods focus primarily on student-centered learning, increasing awareness of safety in all aspects and assisting participants in perfecting skills to the best of their ability.
 The goal is to create a life-long interest in aquatics activities and promote a healthy lifestyle.

-Download Swim Lesson Guide Download Swim Lesson Overview
+Download Winter Swim Lesson Guide Download Swim Lesson Overview

 School Age Swim Lessons (Ages 6-12)

 Our lesson program is made up of six levels of swimming and water safety instruction.
 As participants progress through the levels and develop these aquatic skills they will become better and safer swimmers.
 Children will be placed into levels based upon their abilities.

 In Levels 1-3 Students will learn personal water safety and achieve basic swimming competency by learning two benchmark skills: Swim, float, swim – sequencing front glide, roll, back float, roll, front glide, and exit; and Jump, push, turn, grab.

 In Levels 4-6 Students will learn additional water safety skills and build stroke technique, developing skills that prevent chronic disease, increase social-emotional and cognitive well-being, and foster a lifetime of physical activity.

 Questions?
 Contact Kim Waite, Director of Aquatics, E-mail: email@example.com

 Children who are ages 6-12 should register for School Age Swim Lessons.
 At the beginning of the first day of the session our certified Swim Instructors will place the children in a group that will best fit their needs and abilities.
 This will primarily be based on observations in the water and our records from prior sessions.